CommanderBuffin/introsde-2017-assignment-1/README.md

 The first task of the code is to read people.xml and to show data based on the required filter.
 The build.xml file contains 6 targets which are called by execute.evaluation, the first three targets use XPath to filter data and to print the results in a human readable format.
-Target 1 prints all the people information using printPeople() method.
+Target 1 prints all the people's information using printPeople() method.
 Target 2 filters a person using getPersonActivity(string personId) method and prints its activity preference, in the example the used id is "0005".
-Target 3 prints all the filtered people's information using getPeopleByActivityDate(String date, String condition) method, in the exaple date="2017-13-10" and condition=">".
+Target 3 prints all the filtered people's information using getPeopleByActivityDate(String date, String condition) method, in the example date="2017-13-10" and condition=">".

 **XSD and classes generation**

-The next task consist of automatic generation of classes using xjc command on the schema defined by people.xsd.
+The next task consists of automatic generation of classes using xjc command on the schema defined by people.xsd.
 This procedure will use another file named binding.xml which it allows to define adapters to convert XMLGreogorianCalendar type, that is the standard date type, to any other type, in this case Date from java.util package.
 **_Alert:_** _the binding procedure for Java 8 requires the javax.xml.accessExternalSchema flag to be set on value="all", how to set it will be described inside Additional Notes paragraph._